FrancescaLanzillotta/MAS_lab/README.md

 - 𝑥, 𝑥' ∈ 𝕏 (state space)
 - 𝑢 ∈ 𝕌 (action space)
-- φ is the probability density function expressing the probability of transitioning from state 𝑥 to state 𝑥' when 𝑢 is applied
+- φ(𝑥'|𝑥,𝑢) is the probability density function expressing the probability of transitioning from state 𝑥 to state 𝑥' when 𝑢 is applied
-- Immediate reward r received by the agent in state 𝑥 when taking action 𝑢
+- 𝑟(𝑥,𝑢) is the immediate reward received by the agent in state 𝑥 when taking action 𝑢

-From the optimal values 𝑉 computed from the algorithm, we can extract the optimal policy as
+From the optimal values 𝑉 computed in the algorithm, we can extract the optimal policy as

 <p align="center">
 <img src="https://latex.codecogs.com/png.image?\dpi{600}\bg{white}\gamma(x)=\text{arg}\max_u\left[r(x,u)&plus;\sum_{x%27\in\mathbb{X}}\phi(x%27|x,u)V(x%27)\right]" width="522" height="80" alt="Optimal Policy formula">